richardlawson/coinflip/README.md

 When you run the socket script it should look like the command prompt is hanging (why you need to open a new vagrant window to work on the project).

 5. You should now be able to access the site by going to: http://test.coinflip.dev:5000 .
-Note you need to add the port number 5000 to run the vagrant project.
+Remmber to include port number (5000) in your url.